One of the most important things for an applicant is the filing date of their application.

 Any European patent application must be filed in a official languages or, if filed in a other language, translated into one of the official languages, in accordance with the Regulations.

 I think that the position of the EPO would be the same: the principle of the uniqueness of the language of European patent applications would be the rule.

 However, nothing is certain: for example, some assume that if the claims are in a different language, this is not a concern (the claims are not an obligation to obtain a filing date).

-Section 1.3.
-Reference to an earlier application
+Reference to a previous application

 It is possible to replace the requirement to provide a description with a reference to an earlier application (R40 (1) (c) EPC, the priority of this request is not necessarily claimed, Guidelines A-II 126.96.36.199).